kwant-project/kwant/doc/source/tutorial/tutorial4.rst

 .. literalinclude:: ../../../examples/tutorial4.py
     :lines: 24-27

-The first argument to the `make_lattice` function is the list of primitive vectors of the lattice; the second one is the coordinates of basis atoms.
+The first argument to the `~kwant.lattice.make_lattice` function is the list of primitive vectors of the lattice; the second one is the coordinates of basis atoms.
 The honeycomb lattice has two basis atoms.
 Each type of basis atom by itself forms a regular lattice of the same type as well, and those *sublattices* are referenced as `a` and `b` above.

 In the next step we define the shape of the scattering region (circle again) and add all lattice points using the ``shape()``-functionality: